UFO: Aftermath: Development and release

-Originally, the game began as an abortive project titled The Dreamland Chronicles: Freedom Ridge by the American company Mythos Games, headed by the original creator of the X-COM series, Julian Gollop.
+Originally, the game began as an abortive project titled The Dreamland Chronicles: Freedom Ridge by the British company Mythos Games, headed by the original creator of the X-COM series, Julian Gollop.
 Following the bankruptcy of Mythos, the unfinished game was bought from Virgin Interactive by the Czech company Altar Interactive in 2002.
 However, disappointed with the state of development, and finding themselves unable to simply complete it, Altar soon decided to restart it almost completely, retaining only some of the original project's core concepts and ideas but practically none of its actual assets, featuring a completely different combat system and a largely new story.
 Even the game's title changed, first to UFO: Freedom Ridge and finally to UFO: Aftermath.